 When test 1 and 2 are successful press "disconnect".

-If the tests are not successful, then there is something wrong with one of the cables.
+If one of the tests are not successful, then there is something wrong with one of the cables.
 Do not connect the cable to the ECU to prevent any damage.
 Check again the scheme of the Fiat OBD and open the VAG KKL cable to see if there is not a fake FTDI chip installed (like my first Chinese cable).

 If the tests are ok, both VAG KKL and Fiat OBD are ok, and you can connect the diagnose plug/connector.